Chester City Police Department, Pennsylvania

 He was diagnosed with metastatic colon cancer in February 1988 and subsequently died on March 28th, 1988.

 Officer Boyle was a U.S Navy veteran and served with the Chester Police Department for 23 years.
 He is survived by his wife and four children.
-His father is retired from the Chester Police Department.
+His father retired from the Chester Police Department.

 At 3:44 pm, members of the Chester Fire Department responded to 1 Flower Street for a fire at a rubber recycling facility directly below the Commodore Barry Bridge.
 It was unknown to first responders that more than 3,000,000 gallons of toxic chemical waste were being stored on the site.
 At least 230 first responders responded to the fire that took firefighters 10 hours to get under control.
 During the response, firefighters were driven back due to exploding 55-gallon drums.
 One warehouse was destroyed, and two other warehouses were damaged in the fire.